CALLING PEOPLE OF GOODWILL

 "This is an opportune reminder, in an increasingly fractured world and an increasingly fractured Britain, of the Christian calling to the common good.
 Here are accessible reflections on Holy Scripture, with helpfully intriguing questions and imaginative invitations to prayer.
 The call to invest in the wellbeing of our neighbours and our neighbourhoods, our nation and our planet is integral to authentic Christian discipleship, as every user of this brief but substantial guide will appreciate."

-The book is the fruit of an ecumenical working group convened by Jenny Sinclair, director of Together for the Common Good.
-The biblical scholars were Dr Jonathan Rowe and Nicholas King SJ.
-The resource was commissioned by Matthew van Duyvenbode of Bible Society and facilitated by Fleur Dorrell.
-The group is grateful to volunteer readers across the country who piloted an early draft.
+The book is the fruit of an ecumenical working group convened by Jenny Sinclair, director of Together for the Common Good and led by biblical scholars Dr Jonathan Rowe and Nicholas King SJ.
+The resource was commissioned by Matthew van Duyvenbode and facilitated by Fleur Dorrell at Bible Society.
+The group is grateful to over sixty volunteer readers of different Christian traditions across the country who piloted an early draft.